jakob1111/dokuwiki-plugin-flowcharts/README.md

 ```
 Clicking on `A` will take you to http://yoururl.com/SOMEPAGE.

 For further details on the syntax, see https://mermaidjs.github.io/.
+Diagrams can be built in realtime using https://mermaidjs.github.io/mermaid-live-editor/.

 If you install this plugin manually, make sure it is installed in
 lib/plugins/mermaidflowcharts/ - if the folder is called different it